Menu

 Victim's Assistance Order

-A victim's assistance order is similar to an emergency intervention order, but is designed to be used in non-emergency situations.
+A victim's assistance order is similar to an emergency intervention order.
+The difference is that it is designed to be used in non-emergency situations.
 This type of application is made by the victim to a judge at the Court of King's Bench.
-When making a victim's assistance order a judge can include any of the orders that may be made under an emergency intervention order.
-A victim's assistance order can also include an order...
+When making a victim's assistance order, a judge can include any of the orders that may be made under an emergency intervention order.
+A victim's assistance order can also include an order:

 • that the accused pay the victim compensation for things like medical or dental expenses, moving expenses or legal fees